< Back to blog

 Image credit: Infor

-Infor CloudSuite Industrial is an enterprise resource planning solution made for manufacturing companies.
-It promises a simple deployment process that won’t disrupt your work, minimizing your downtime.
+Infor CloudSuite Industrial enables effective resource planning and optimization for manufacturing companies.
+It promises a simple deployment process that won’t disrupt your work.

 Features

-• Robust scalability: Infor allows users to create new services, manufacturing plants, and revenue streams, which means the platform grows alongside your business.
+• Robust scalability: Infor lets users create new services and revenue streams as it grows alongside your business.

-• High customizability: Users can add fields and create dashboards on the Infor ERP platform.
+• High customizability: Users can add fields and create dashboards with ease.

 Pricing

-Infor CloudSuite doesn’t provide pricing information on its site, but you can contact a sales representative by submitting an online form.
+Infor CloudSuite doesn’t provide pricing information on their site, but you can contact a sales representative through an online form.

 7. Microsoft Dynamics 365 Business Central